apache/ozone/hadoop-hdds/docs/content/design/s3_hcfs.md

 # Goals

  * Out of the box Ozone should support both S3 and HCFS interfaces without any settings.
 (It's possible only for the regular, fs compatible key names)
- * As 100% compatibility couldn't be achieved on both side we need a configuration to set the expectations for incompatible key names
+ * As 100% compatibility couldn't be achieved on both side we need a configuration to set the expectations for incompatible key names (which means that un-preferred should use forced normalization, strict validation or limited view)
- * Default behavior of `o3fs` and `ofs` should be as close to `s3a` as possible (when s3 compatibilty is prefered)
+ * Default behavior of `o3fs` and `ofs` should be as close to `s3a` as possible (when s3 compatibility is preferred)

 # Possible cases to support